What does a Ramp Supervisor do?

 - High school diploma or equivalent; additional education in aviation or related field is preferred.

-- Minimum of 3-5 years of experience in ramp operations or a related role within the aviation industry.
+- Minimum of 3-5 years of experience in ramp operations or a related field.

-- Strong knowledge of aviation safety regulations and procedures.
+- Strong knowledge of aviation safety regulations, procedures, and best practices.

 Is becoming a Ramp Supervisor a good career path?